luigifreda/pyslam/docs/system_overview.md

 <!-- /TOC -->

-This document presents some diagram sketches that provide an overview of the main workflow, system components, and class relationships/dependencies.
+This document presents a system overview and diagrams that outline the main workflow, its components, and class relationships/dependencies.
 To make the diagrams more readable, some minor components and arrows have been omitted.
+A **pdf version** of this presentation (with futher details) is available [here](./tex/document.pdf).

 ---

-## SLAM Workflow
+## SLAM Workflow and Components

 <p align="center">
 <img src="./images/slam_workflow.png" alt="SLAM Workflow"  />
 </p>

----
-## SLAM Components
+This figure illustrates the SLAM workflow, which is composed of **five main parallel processing modules**:
+- *Tracking*: estimates the camera pose for each incoming frame by extracting and matching local features to the local map, followed by minimizing the reprojection error through motion-only Bundle Adjustment (BA).
+It includes components such as pose prediction (or relocalization), feature tracking, local map tracking, and keyframe decision-making.
+- *Local Mapping*: updates and refines the local map by processing new keyframes.
+This involves culling redundant map points, creating new points via temporal triangulation, fusing nearby map points, performing Local BA, and pruning redundant local keyframes.
+- *Loop Closing*: detects and validates loop closures to correct drift accumulated over time.
+Upon loop detection, it performs loop group consistency checks and geometric verification, applies corrections, and then launches Pose Graph Optimization (PGO) followed by a full Global Bundle Adjustment (GBA).
+Loop detection itself is delegated to a parallel process, the *Loop Detector*, which operates independently for better responsiveness and concurrency.
+- *Global Bundle Adjustment*: triggered by the Loop Closing module after PGO, this step globally optimizes the trajectory and the sparse structure of the map to ensure consistency across the entire sequence.
+- *Volumetric Integration*: uses the keyframes, with their estimated poses and back-projected point clouds, to reconstruct a dense 3D map of the environment.
+This module optionally integrates predicted depth maps and maintains a volumetric representation such as a TSDF or Gaussian Splatting-based volume.

+The first four modules follow the established PTAM and ORB-SLAM paradigm.
+Here, the Tracking module serves as the front-end, while the remaining modules operate as part of the back-end.

+In parallel, the system constructs two types of maps:
+- The sparse map ${\cal M}_s = ({\cal K}, {\cal P})$, composed of a set of keyframes ${\cal K}$ and 3D points ${\cal P}$ derived from matched features.
+- The volumetric/dense map ${\cal M}_v$, constructed by the Volumetric Integration module, which fuses back-projected point clouds from the keyframes ${\cal K}$ into a dense 3D model.

+To ensure consistency between the sparse and volumetric representations, the volumetric map is updated or re-integrated whenever global pose adjustments occur (e.g., after loop closures).

 <p align="center">
 <img src="./images/slam_components.png" alt="SLAM Components"  />
 </p>

-**Note**: In some case, **Processes** were used instead of **Threads** because in Python 3.8 (used by pySLAM) the Global Interpreter Lock (GIL) allows only one thread can execute at a time within a single process.
-Multiprocessing avoids this limitation and enables better parallelism, though it involves data duplication via pickling.
-See this related nice [post](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Is-Pythons-GIL-the-software-worlds-biggest-blunder).
+This other figure details the internal components and interactions of the above modules.
+In certain cases, **processes** are employed instead of **threads**.
+This is due to Python's Global Interpreter Lock (GIL), which prevents concurrent execution of multiple threads in a single process.
+The use of multiprocessing circumvents this limitation, enabling true parallelism at the cost of some inter-process communication overhead (e.g., via pickling).
+For an insightful discussion, see this related [post](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Is-Pythons-GIL-the-software-worlds-biggest-blunder).

 ---